artifacia/Super-Resolution/README.md

 # Image Super-Resolution

-This is a project on improving the resolution of images in an attempt to make them look more appealing.
-This project is an implementation of Super-Resolution CNN(SRCNN) which uses 2-dimensional convolutional neural networks for super resolution.
+This project is about converting low-resolution images to high-resolution images so that it can be used for many applications in industry which don't have high-quality images readily available.
+This project is an implementation of Super-Resolution CNN (SRCNN) which uses 2-dimensional convolutional neural networks for super resolution.
 In order to make the project suitable for on-device applications, it is made sure that the used neural networks are small in size and don't require huge computations.

 ### Prerequisites
 You will require the following dependencies to get the code running.